Laurent Orseau <firstname.lastname@example.org>

 If selection, the output of the procedure replaces the selection in the current editor (definitions or interactions), or insert the output at the cursor if there is no selection.
 If new-tab, the return value is written in a new tab.
 If message-box, the return value (if a string) is displayed in a message-box.
 If clipboard, the return value (if a string) is copied to the clipboard.
 If #f, the return value is not used.

-If they keyword #:persistent is not provided, each invocation of the script is done in a fresh namespace that is discarded when the procedure finishes.
+If they keyword #:persistent is not provided, each invocation of the script is done in a fresh namespace.

 But if #:persistent is provided, a fresh namespace is created only the first time it is invoked, and the same namespace is re-used for the subsequent invocations.
 Note that a single namespace is kept per file, so if different scripts in the same file are marked as persistent, they will all share the same namespace (and, thus, variables).
 Also note that a script marked as non-persistent will not share the same namespace as the other scripts of the same file marked as persistent.Consider the following script: